OpenMined/PySyft/docs/source/install_tutorials/linux.rst

 2. **Installing and using Pip**

-`Pip <https://pip.pypa.io/en/stable/>`__ is the most used package installer for Python and will help us to install dependencies required much easier.
+`Pip <https://pip.pypa.io/en/stable/>`__ is the most widely used package installer for Python and will help us to install the required dependencies MUCH easier.
 You can install it by running the following:

 .. code-block:: bash

    $ python -m ensurepip --upgrade

-If you have it already installed, ensure it is the latest version by running:
+If you already have it installed, you can check to make sure it's the latest version by running:

 .. code-block:: bash